Calibrated Forecasting and Persuasion: Omitted Results and Proofs

 \subsection{Proof of Proposition \ref{bayeaffine}}

-The proof relies on the simple characterization of the set of mean-preserving contractions $\mathcal{M}(P)$, when $Supp(P)$ is affinely independent.
-We show in the following Proposition that a probability distribution is a smpc if and only if the mean remains fixed $\mathcal{B}(P)=\mathcal{B}(Q)$ and $q \in Co(Supp(P)) \forall q \in Supp(Q)$.
-This feasibility condition only holds when the support is affinely independent.
-The feasibility condition for distribution $Q$ simply boils down to Bayes plausibility in the restricted domain.
-So, using the results of \cite{BPKamenic}, this implies that that the solution of the persuasion problem is given by the concave envelope restricted to $Co(Supp(P))$.
+The proof relies on a characterization of the set of mean-preserving contractions when the support of $P$ is affinely independent.
+In this case, a distribution $Q$ is a mean-preserving contraction if and only if two conditions hold: (i) the mean is preserved, $m(P)=m(Q)$, and (ii) every $q \in \mathrm{Supp}(Q)$ lies in the convex hull of $\mathrm{Supp}(P)$.
+The feasibility reduces to Bayes plausibility on the restricted domain.
+As a result, the persuasion value is given by the concave envelope of $\hat{u}_S$ restricted to $\mathrm{Co}(\mathrm{Supp}(P))$.